MbongeniCloud/MbongeniCloud/README.md

 https://github.com/MbongeniCloud/banking-platform

-(some repositories contain intentionally exposed configuration details for demonstration purposes — in production environments, all sensitive data is stored in Key Vault and excluded via .gitignore)
+(some repositories contain intentionally exposed configuration details for demonstration purposes.
+In production environments, all sensitive data is stored in Key Vault and excluded via .gitignore)

 ##  What I Do